History

 2022

-- At a ceremony on June 20, 2022 alongside the City of Vaughan and Vaughan Public Libraries, the YMCA of Greater Toronto marked the official opening of The YMCA at The David Braley Vaughan Centre.
-Located in the heart of Vaughan's emerging downtown core as part of the David Braley Vaughan Metropolitan Centre of Community, the new 77,000-square-foot YMCA features a full-sized gymnasium, two pools including a 25-metre lap pool and program pool with hydraulic floor, whirlpools and steam rooms, a multi-purpose fitness room, and a state-of-the-art conditioning floor.
+- At a ceremony on June 20, 2022, alongside the City of Vaughan and Vaughan Public Libraries, the YMCA of Greater Toronto marked the official opening of The YMCA at The David Braley Vaughan Centre.
+Located in the heart of Vaughan's emerging downtown core as part of the David Braley Vaughan Metropolitan Centre of Community, the new 77,000-square-foot YMCA features a full-sized gymnasium, two pools, including a 25-metre lap pool and program pool with hydraulic floor, whirlpools and steam rooms, a multi-purpose fitness room, and a state-of-the-art conditioning floor.
 It will also host summer camps and provide employment and volunteer opportunities.

-- On March 28, 2022, we hosted a major announcement at the Brampton YMCA: the signing of an Ontario-Federal Child Care Agreement.
+- On March 28, 2022, the YMCA of Greater Toronto hosted a major announcement at the Brampton YMCA: the signing of an Ontario-Federal Child Care Agreement.
 We are committed to working with all levels of government to bring this agreement to life for YMCA child care families.

 2021

-- In support of community health, and efforts to stop the spread of COVID-19, the YMCA of Greater Toronto hosted COVID-19 testing and vaccination clinics at some of its locations.
+- In support of community health and efforts to stop the spread of COVID-19, the YMCA of Greater Toronto hosted COVID-19 testing and vaccination clinics at some of its locations.

 2020

-- Launch of a 5-year Strategic Plan: Ignite the Light (2020–2025) with a focus on promoting equity and boosting well-being.
-Vision: Vibrant communities where everyone can shine.
-Mission: The YMCA of Greater Toronto is a charity that ignites the potential in people, helping them grow, lead and give back to their communities.
+Mission: The YMCA of Greater Toronto is a charity that ignites the potential in people, helping them grow, lead, and give back to their communities.

 Values: Inclusiveness.
 Integrity.
 Well-Being.
 Optimism.
 Respect.
-Kindness.

-- The YMCA of Greater Toronto officially launched The Bright Spot, an online community where older adults can shine.
-It offers everything from exercise classes and small online group discussions to trivia nights and mindfulness tutorials — all free of charge.
+Kindness." - The YMCA of Greater Toronto officially launched The Bright Spot, an online community where older adults can shine.
+It offered everything from exercise classes and small online group discussions to trivia nights and mindfulness tutorials — all free of charge.

 - The YMCA of Greater Toronto and ParticipACTION teamed up to help Canadians stay active and healthy with a partnership that launched with a free video series designed for all fitness levels.